moisesjbc/JDB/README.md

 ### Next release (v0.1.0)

 - Set a minimum required version for g++ in deps building script.
-- Make deps building script downnload and install third-party **source** libraries into a "thirdparty" directory and link (statically?) to those.
 - Fix layout problems in LevelBook so elements doesn't overlay each other.
 - Build DEB package.
 - Build for Windows.